Evolution of confined quantum scalar fields in curved spacetime. Part I: Preliminaries

 \end{enumerate}

-The fourth and last condition that we need is expressed slightly different for the problems that we consider in this first article on the method and for the problems considered in the second article.
-Therefore, we necessarily have to make first this separation.
-In this first article, we are going to consider the problems for which~$M$ either has no boundary, or its boundary remains parallel to the gradient of the temporal function~$t$, that is, it remains static in some synchronous gauge.
+The necessity of each condition will become clear when constructing the method.
+A detailed discussion on their physical meaning and the limitations they introduce can be found in \ref{conditions}.
+In this first article introducing the method, we are going to consider the problems for which~$M$ either has no boundary, or its boundary remains parallel to the gradient of the temporal function~$t$, that is, it remains static in some synchronous gauge.
 Problems for which there exists no adequate temporal function (satisfying the required conditions) such that the boundary remains parallel to its gradient will be considered in the second article.